Manage Buckets

 -

-Enabling the time to live setting allows you to set a maximum amount of time a document can exist in a bucket before it’s automatically deleted.
-When enabled, this setting allows you to specify the time to live and the unit (seconds, minutes, hours, days, and weeks).
++ .
+Turn Time to Live (TTL) on or off.
+Enabling TTL allows you to set a maximum amount of time for which a document can exist before it’s automatically deleted.
+When enabled, this setting allows you to specify the time-period in seconds, minutes, hours, days, or weeks.
+This setting applies to all collections in the bucket unless you configure a collection’s TTL to a non-zero value.

 -